Picovoice/picovoice/sdk/rust/README.md

 ).init().expect("Failed to create picovoice");
 ```

-Upon detection of wake word defined by `keyword_path` it starts inferring user's intent from the follow-on voice command within
+Upon detection of wake word defined by `keyword_path` it starts inferring user's intent
-the context defined by the file located at `context_path`. `keyword_path` is the absolute path to
+from the follow-on voice command within the context defined by the file located at `context_path`.
-[Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix).
+`keyword_path` is the absolute path to [Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix).
-`context_path` is the absolute path to [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file
+`context_path` is the absolute path to [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file (with `.rhn` suffix).
-(with `.rhn` suffix). `wake_word_callback` is invoked upon the detection of wake phrase and `inference_callback` is
+`wake_word_callback` is invoked upon the detection of wake phrase and
-invoked upon completion of follow-on voice command inference.
+`inference_callback` isinvoked upon completion of follow-on voice command inference.

 When instantiated, valid sample rate can be obtained via `sample_rate()`.
-Expected number of audio samples per
-frame is `frame_length()`.
+Expected number of audio samples per frame is `frame_length()`.
 The engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio.

 ```rust
 fn next_audio_frame() -> Vec<i16> {